Kratom Strains: The Many Faces

 - Mild analgesia

-This strain of kratom, on an aggregate level, has an increased concentration of 7-OH-mitragynine but a smaller concentration of mitragynine This may make Indo particularly soothing and another insomnia-fighter, right behind Borneo.
+Indo kratom is a blanket term often used to describe kratom from areas of Indonesia that are not already represented by a strain.
+This type of kratom, on an aggregate level, has an increased concentration of 7-OH-mitragynine but a smaller concentration of mitragynine.
+This may make Indo particularly soothing and another insomnia-fighter, right behind Borneo.
 It has an extensive history in Asian regions as a treatment for diarrhea, hypertension, and even coughing (Stolt et al., 2014).

 The most popular Indo strains and their alleged benefits are: